 The table above shows the results of the heteroscedasticity test with the scatterplot, the dots spread above and below and do not form a specific pattern, which means there are no symptoms of heteroscedasticity.

 Inferential Statistical Test Results The ; following are the results of multiple linear regression tests:

+Tabel 4.
+Uji Inferential Statistical Test